estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D25
+iOS and Swift.
+More MapKit and some JSON stuff.
+Busy day.
+Just glad I made some time to code today.

 ### R1D24
 iOS and Swift.
 More MapKit fun and games.
 I don’t why I’m having so much trouble with MKMapSnapshotter.